 I like super specific goals I can measure and this one is hard.
 But I feel SO much better at the end of the day when I’ve been more patient with my kids.

 I am more patient when I’m well rested, fed, and dressed in something other than what I slept in the night before.
 I’m also more patient when I’ve focused on being patient during the days prior.
 Patience is a skill you can develop and this year I’m excited to focus on responding and not reacting, showing a little bit more patience.

 7. A Potty of One

-I heard this resolution from a friend and while I’m not sure I’m ready to commit to it, 2019 might be my year where I kick all children out of the bathroom with me for good.
+I heard this resolution from a friend and while I’m not sure I’m ready to commit to it, this might be the year where I kick all children out of the bathroom with me for good.

 8. Take a shower daily

 Even I can commit to this one.
 Think about how clean + on top of things you’d feel if you started each morning showered + dressed?
 I still only plan on washing my hair a couple times a week, but a quick shower everyday would certainly make a difference on the days I’m tempted to feel tired and lazy all day long.

 Every single time I make goals as a mom they include getting dressed everyday.
 There is something about not wearing what you slept in the night before that changes the way you feel, which impacts the way you act and how you treat your family.